150+ employee pulse survey questions you should be asking your employees in 2025

 2. Do you feel that reward frequency is handled in the same way for every employee?

-3. Are there any other benefits you think that the business could offer which would make working here more valuable?
+3. Are there any other employee benefits you think that the business could offer which would make working here more valuable?

 4. How important do you think rewards are to motivate you to complete tasks?